gryf/mc_extfslib/README.rst

 Description
 ===========

-Extfslib help with building Midnight Commander extf plugins, especially for those which operates on different kind of archives.
+Extfslib help with building Midnight Commander extfs plugins, especially for those which operates on different kind of archives.

 Simplest plugin built on top of this lib would be: